Praise the slightest improvement and praise every improvement, be hearty in your approbation and lavish in your praise

 Context

-In the book, this advice sits squarely in the section on “How to Change People Without Giving Offense or Arousing Resentment.”
-Carnegie wasn’t just talking about making people feel good; he was presenting a powerful, pragmatic tool for leadership and influence, arguing that criticism is futile but genuine appreciation can work wonders.
+In the book, this advice comes in the section on “How to Change People Without Giving Offense or Arousing Resentment.”
+Carnegie wasn’t just talking about making people feel good; he was presenting a powerful tool for leadership and influence.

 Usage Examples